• Today's lecture

 ans Default destination for results

-pi Ratio of circle circumference to diameter
+pi Ratio of circle circumference to

 eps Smallest number such that x+eps ‡ x